 - Understand the time constraints of the exam.
 Use your watch to keep abreast of time and pace yourself accordingly.
 Speak slowly, and clearly.
 Do not cut off any of your examiners when they are speaking (as they are using up time that could be filled with more questions for you!).

 - At the break, leave the exam room and go for a brief walk, or stretch outside, in another hallway, or in the restroom.
 You are half way there!

 - At the end of the examination, be sure to thank all of your examiners politely for their time, consideration and efforts.

-After your exam try to take some time to celebrate with family and friends.
+After you pass your exam try to take some time to celebrate with family and friends.
 It is a big accomplishment, and you should reward yourself for your efforts.

 Don't be discouraged if you don't pass the first time.
 Although the most students pass with no problem, many students receive a "not pass" the first time.
 Your committee wants you to be the best that you can be, and they may have identified an area or two that you need to concentrate on, building strengths or gaining more knowledge.
 You may have to take the exam again, or perhaps just TA a class or rewrite a proposal.
 Don’t look at a "no pass" as a "vote of no confidence."
 It’s the responsibility of your committee to make sure that you’re ready to advance to candidacy.
 The vast majority of those who are required to take the exam a second time pass with no problem.